sekika/swrcfit/README.md

    This data has weight of 1 for the suction of 0, 20, 40, 70, 100 and 3 for the suction of 1050.

-## Setting
+## Preparation of setting file

-Setting for calculation can be given with a setting file.
 When setting file is specified, it is read before calculation starts.
 A sample setting file is included in the package as `setting.txt`.
-The file is as follows and it is the default setting of the program.
+The file is as follows and it is the default setting of the program; when setting file is not specified, these default setting is used.

 ```
 # Setting